10 Top-Rated Day Trips from Miami, FL

-Like West Palm Beach on the Atlantic side of Florida, the Gulf Coast town of Naples has made a name for itself as a center of luxury lifestyles.
+Like Palm Beach on the Atlantic side of Florida, the Gulf Coast town of Naples has made a name for itself as a center of luxury lifestyles.
 An easy two-hour drive through the Everglades from Miami, its beaches, though, are certainly less busy, but equally attractive.

 The real fun, though, is dressing up a little as night falls and heading to fancy 5th Avenue.
 The town's downtown strip, 5th Avenue is a delight to explore as the sun sets over the Gulf of Mexico.
-You'll find many fine designer clothing stores, boutique shops, art and home décor galleries, and plenty of excellent al fresco dining options.
+You'll find many fine designer clothing stores, boutique shops, art and home décor galleries, and plenty of excellent alfresco dining options.

 9. Fort Lauderdale

 Located just 23 miles to the north of Miami, Fort Lauderdale makes a pleasant day trip from always busy Miami.
-Part of the attraction here is the unique network of waterways and canals that dissect the town, which can be explored simply by hopping aboard one of the water taxis that regularly ply the waters, moving people from place to place - a particularly fun experience at nighttime.
+Part of the attraction here is the unique network of waterways and canals that dissect the town, which can be explored simply by hopping aboard one of the water taxis that regularly ply the waters, moving people from place to place; it's a particularly fun experience at nighttime.